Sunlitspace542/ultrastarfox/README.md

 to rebuild color palettes, run ``build palette.cmd`` (Windows) ``BLDPAL.BAT`` (DOSBox)

 the .BAT versions of these can be run via DOSBox if you do not use Windows.

+After building, a debug symbol map will be created at ``SF\SYMBOLS.TXT``.

 ## Helpful Links